When quantum resources backfire: Non-gaussianity and symplectic coherence in noisy bosonic circuits: Classical simulation of noisy bosonic circuits

-In this section, we will describe how to estimate the characteristic function at the output of the noisy bosonic circuit described by Eq.~\ref{appeq:noisy_bosonic} using an unbiased estimator that works under the assumption that the Gaussian unitaries $G_j$ have all non-zero symplectic coherence with respect to the first mode, i.e. they mix the position and momentum quadratures of the first mode \cite{upreti2025interplay}:
+In this section, we describe how to estimate the characteristic function at the output of the noisy bosonic circuit described by Eq.~\ref{appeq:noisy_bosonic} in two ways: \begin{itemize} \item We assume that the inverse of the symplectic matrices associated with each of the Gaussian unitaries $G_j$, $S_j^{-1}$ all have non-zero symplectic coherence with respect to the first mode, i.e.\ they mix the position and momentum quadratures of the first mode \cite{upreti2025interplay}.
+From Eq.~\ref{appeq:sigma_sigma_inv}, $(S_j)_{q_1,p_1} = - (S_j^{-1})_{q_1,p_1}$ and hence we require that:

+\item We assume nothing about the noisy bosonic circut. \end{itemize} At the end, we discuss the drawbacks of these estimators.